How to Become a Private Investigator in New Mexico

 Step 3.
 Complete Mandatory Firearms Training in New Mexico

-If you plan to carry a weapon as a private investigator in New Mexico, you must complete mandatory firearms training.
-All licensed private investigators must show proof of being firearm certified by an instructor who is recognized and certified by the New Mexico law enforcement academy or the National Rifle Association Law Enforcement Activities Division.
+Firearms certification is required if you plan to carry a weapon as a licensed PI in New Mexico.
+You must show proof of certification by an instructor recognized and certified by either the New Mexico Law Enforcement Academy or the National Rifle Association Law Enforcement Activities Division.

 Step 4.
 Pass New Mexico’s Jurisprudence Examination